apluslms/a-plus/doc/GRADERS.md

 	`"accepted"`: The submission is accepted for grading.

-	`"error"`: The submission can not be graded.
+	`"rejected"`: The submission is invalid for grading.

+	`"error"`: Failed to grade the submission.

 * `points` (optional)